erkinaiSh/WindowsApp/README.md

 # Photo Editor C# (Windows Form Application)

-This project is the photo editor application, with help of it you edip your photos.
+This project is the photo editor application, with help of it you can edip your photos.
 To build this project I have used Windows Form Application(c#) and sql server for database.
-This application gives you opportunity to edit your photo(add, effects, rotate, contrast and etc.).
+This application gives you opportunity to edit your photo(add effects, rotate, color corrections, adjusting brightness and contrast, add filters and etc.).

 1.Look at the screenshots: